336th Air Refueling Squadron: Dispersed squadrons

 In the fall of 1966, the squadron transition into the Douglas C-124 Globemaster II and was redesignated the 336th Military Airlift Squadron.
 The squadron, along with its parent 904th Group moved to Hamilton Air Force Base, California at the end of 1969 as reserve flying operations at Stewart ended.
 1972 saw another name change to the 336th Tactical Airlift Squadron as the squadron transitioned into the Lockheed C-130 Hercules.
 The 904th Group was inactivated in 1975 as Air Force Reserve eliminated its groups located on the same bases as their parent wings to avoid duplication.
 The squadron was assigned directly to the 452d Tactical Airlift Wing at Hamilton.

 Air refueling operations

 In early 1976, the 336th moved to March Air Force Base, California.
 Shortly thereafter, it began to fly the Boeing KC-135 Stratotanker and became the 336th Air Refueling Squadron.
-It has performed aerial refueling worldwide since 1977.
+It has performed air refueling worldwide since 1977.